 advanced applications in modern technology.

-The postgraduate programme in physics
+The doctoral programme in Physics

 is based on experimental, theoretical and